Jonathan Davies (rugby, born 1962)

-Jonathan Davies, OBE (born 24 October 1962) is a Welsh former rugby player who played in the 1980s and 1990s, and who represented Wales in both rugby union and rugby league.
-A goal-kicking backline player, he played his club rugby in Wales, England and Australia.
-Nicknamed 'Jiffy', Davies has since become a television commentator for both codes and a media personality, in both the Welsh and English languages.
+Jonathan Davies, (born 24 October 1962) is a Welsh former rugby union and rugby league footballer who played in the 1980s and 1990s, and who represented Wales in both rugby union and rugby league.
+A goal-kicking back, he played his club rugby in Wales, England and Australia.
+Nicknamed 'Jiffy', Davies has since become a television commentator for both codes, in both the Welsh and English languages.

 Biography

-Jonathan Davies was born in Trimsaran, Carmarthenshire on 24 October 1962, the son of Diana and Len Davies.
-Davies' father worked in Trostre, Llanelli and his mother was a home-maker.
+Jonathan Davies was born in Trimsaran, Carmarthenshire, on 24 October 1962, the son of Diana and Len Davies.
+Davies' father worked in Trostre, Llanelli, and his mother was a home-maker.
 Davies started school at Trimsaran Primary School, where he was part of the Welsh medium class.
 His teacher Meirion Davies introduced him to rugby, and he started playing sevens.
 He attended Gwendraeth Grammar School, where he met his first wife Karen Hopkins, whom he married ten years later.

 Rugby union

 In 1974 Davies played for the very first time at Cardiff Arms Park, when he was chosen for the West Wales Under 12s.
 He started his career at amateur level with Trimsaran RFC.
 His father Len had also played for and captained Trimsaran Rugby Club.
 Age 17, Davies left school and became an apprentice painter and decorator.
 After developing at Trimsaran, he was given a trial with Llanelli but was rejected.
 Neath gave him another chance and he signed with them in 1982, selected to play at fly-half.

 After 35 games for Neath, Davies was selected to play for Wales, against England at the Cardiff Arms Park.
 After scoring a try and a drop goal, Davies was named Man of the Match in the Welsh victory.
 He was made captain at Neath before being transferred to Llanelli.
 In 1988 Davies played a part in the Triple Crown success for Wales and between 1985 and 1997 he won 37 rugby union caps.
 Injuries during the 1988 New Zealand tour meant Davies captained the side in four games.
 The two tests were lost by fifty point margins, although Davies did score a 90 metre try in the second.

 Davies was blamed in the media for the surprising Welsh defeat by Romania.
 As Llanelli placed pressure on him from the WRU to commit himself wholeheartedly to them, and despite being widely touted as the first choice fly-half for the upcoming British Lions tour to Australia, he decided for the best interests of his family to move to the rugby league team Widnes, who signed him for a record fee of £230,000.

 Davies was recruited into rugby league by Jim Mills and Doug Laughton.
 He would later return to rugby union.